sciZer0/7/v/README.md

 <h1>5 &nbspVoting System</h1>

-The Vote blockchain has an highly-decentralized governance and operates based on direct vote by token holders.
+The Vote blockchain has an highly-decentralized multimillion governance and operates based on direct votes by token holders, Voters.

 This is a DAO-style blockchain leveraging all benefits and all the best practices of DAOs.